CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6C - Saturn Example.md

 -0.15898937\\0.10206395\\0.98199049
 \end{bmatrix}
 ```
-We can see that the $x$ coordinate is negative and therefore the north pole vector is pointing towards the Earth.
+We can see that the $x$ coordinate is negative and therefore the North pole vector is pointing towards the Earth.

 We can also transform the shadow vector $\textbf{a}$:
 ```math